Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Bayesian orientation estimation as part of the volume reconstruction problem

-To distinguish the model \eqref{eq:model_reconstruction} from \eqref{eq:model}, we highlight the key differences as follows: \begin{itemize} \item[(i)] The parameter of interest is the unknown structure $V$ here, whereas it was the single rotation $g$ in model \eqref{eq:model}; \item[(ii)] We observe $M$ i.i.d. samples instead of a single observation, meaning that all observed $M$ samples are used collectively to estimate the underlying volume structure $V$; \item[(iii)] Although the rotations $\{g_i\}_{i=0}^{M-1}$ are also unknown, they are treated as nuisance parameters, and we are not directly concerned with their estimation (though admittedly, more accurate estimation of $\{g_i\}_{i=0}^{M-1}$ could often contribute to better estimation of $V$). \end{itemize} For the case where $V$ represents a 2D image, $\{g_i\}_{i=0}^{M-1} \in \s{SO}(2)$ corresponds to in-plane rotations, and the model is used for image recovery (see more in Section \ref{sec:empirical_reconstruction})~\cite{ma2019heterogeneous}.
+To distinguish the model \eqref{eq:model_reconstruction} from \eqref{eq:model}, we highlight the key differences as follows: \begin{itemize} \item[(i)] The parameter of interest is the unknown structure $V$ here, whereas it was the single rotation $g$ in model \eqref{eq:model}; \item[(ii)] We observe $M$ i.i.d. samples instead of a single observation, meaning that all observed $M$ samples are used collectively to estimate the underlying volume structure $V$; \item[(iii)] Although the rotations $\{g_i\}_{i=0}^{M-1}$ are also unknown, they are treated as nuisance parameters, and we are not directly concerned with their estimation (though admittedly, more accurate estimation of $\{g_i\}_{i=0}^{M-1}$ could often contribute to better estimation of $V$). \end{itemize}

-The most common approach to solve this reconstruction problem is through the EM algorithm that applies soft-assignment iteratively as detailed in Algorithm \ref{alg:volumeReconstruction}.
-At each new iteration, the algorithm utilizes the volume estimate from the previous iteration, denoted as $\hat{V}^{(t)}$, to update the estimation of the volume $\hat{V}^{(t+1)}$, based on the observations $\ppp{y_i}_{i=0}^{M-1}$.
-The following proposition shows the relation between the update rule of the volume structure estimation at iteration $t+1$, and the MMSE rotation-determination estimator as introduced \eqref{eqn:mmseEstimator}.
+The most common method for solving this reconstruction problem is the EM algorithm, which applies soft assignment iteratively, as outlined in Algorithm \ref{alg:volumeReconstruction}.
+In each iteration, the algorithm uses the volume estimate from the previous iteration, denoted as $\hat{V}^{(t)}$, to update the volume estimate $\hat{V}^{(t+1)}$, based on the observations $\ppp{y_i}_{i=0}^{M-1}$.
+The following proposition illustrates the relationship between the volume structure update rule at iteration $t+1$, and the MMSE orientation estimator introduced in \eqref{eqn:mmseEstimator}.

+To state the next result, we first introduce the \emph{MMSE back-rotation operator}.
+Given an observation $y_i$ and the current reference volume $\hat{V}^{(t)}$, let $p_i^{(t)}(g)$ denote the posterior weights over $g\in \s{SO}(3)$ as defined in~\eqref{eqn:softMaxProbabilityDist}.
+We define $\widehat{\mathfrak{g}}_{\s{MMSE},i,t}$ as the posterior average of the \emph{inverse action} $g^{-1}$:

+which should be interpreted as a linear operator acting on functions (or volumes).
+Namely, for any test function $f$ on which rotations act,